artoolkit/ARToolKit5/README (ARToolKit for iOS).txt

 Release notes.
 --------------

-This release contains ARToolKit v5.2.1 for iOS.
+This release contains ARToolKit v5.3 for iOS.

+The major change in this release is a new version of libKPM based on the FREAK detector framework, contributed by DAQRI.
+See "libKPM usage" below.

 Please see the ChangeLog.txt for details of changes in this and earlier releases.

-ARToolKit v5.2 is the first major release under an open source license in several years, and represents several years of commercial development of ARToolKit by ARToolworks during this time.
-It will appear to be a significant change to previous users of ARToolKit v2.x.
+ARToolKit v5.2 was the first major release under an open source license in several years, and represented several years of commercial development of ARToolKit by ARToolworks during this time.
+It was a significant change to previous users of ARToolKit v2.x.
 Please see http://www.artoolkit.org/documentation/ARToolKit_feature_comparison for more information.

-For users of ARToolKit Professional versions 4.0 through 5.1.7, ARToolKit v5.2 includes a number of changes.
+For users of ARToolKit Professional versions 4.0 through 5.1.7, ARToolKit v5.2 and later include a number of changes.
 Significantly, full source is now provided for the NFT libraries libAR2 and libKPM.

---
-ARToolKit v5.0.8 and later include optimised support for iPhone 5s and later devices with 64-bit CPUs.
-To support this change, the SDK must be used with Xcode 5.0.1 or later.
-Devices running iOS 5.1.1 and later are supported, which allows for the same supported device set as earlier releases.
-(Xcode 5.0 restricted support to devices running iOS 6.0 and later, but this was relaxed in Xcode 5.0.1 to devices running iOS 5.1.1 and later.)

-For help with integrating changes in this version of ARToolKit with your own iOS app code, please see http://www.artoolkit.org/documentation/Updating_an_AR_application_with_the_latest_ARToolKit_for_iOS_example_code

 libKPM usage.
 -------------

-libKPM, which performs key-point matching for NFT page recognition and initialization depends on the patented SURF algorithm.
-Previously, this was used under a commercial license from the owners of the SURF patent.
-Since this license is no longer appropriate for a free and open-source release, we are actively working on replacing SURF in libKPM.
-We expect to complete this change by the end of June 2015.
-In the meantime, users are free to use libKPM including SURF under the terms set out in the KPM header and source files.
-We recommend against deploying products including libKPM until an updated free and open source version is made available.
-We apologize for the inconvenience.
+libKPM, which performs key-point matching for NFT page recognition and initialization now use a FREAK detector framework, contributed by DAQRI.
+Unlike the previous commercial version of libKPM which used SURF features, FREAK is not encumbered by patents. libKPM now joins the other core ARToolKit libraries under an LGPLv3 license.
+Additionally the new libKPM no longer has dependencies on OpenCV’s FLANN library, which should simply app builds and app distribution on all supported platforms.

 Existing holders of a commercial license to ARToolKit Professional v5.x may use libKPM from ARToolKit v5.2 under the terms of their current license for the remainder of its duration.
 Please contact us via http://www.artoolkit.org/contact if you are an existing user of ARToolKit Professional with questions.